 How to save money in college and reduce student debt?
 These were questions I often asked myself during my student years.
 With all these student debt stories, there is a lot of pressure to budget in college while maintaining a normal social life.
 Here’s my experience, some creative ways to save money in college, and tips on exploring the world when everything is so damn expensive!

 It’s no question that we are currently experiencing a student debt crisis.
-In four years, the average student loan debt for Canadian undergrads is $25,000.
-The average student in the United States? $37,172.
+In four years, the average student loan debt for Canadian undergrads is CAD 26,000.
+The average student in the United States?
+US 37,172.
 This amount does not include accommodation, study materials, transportation, events, food or essentials.
 For most, this debt will follow them for years to come.
 With all this in mind, it is no surprise that ‘how to save money in college’ has become one of the most important ways of sustaining finances.

 I was fortunate.
-I managed to finish my degree (somewhat impatiently), hop around 15+ countries, 70+ cities and pay off my $31,000 + student debt within a year of finishing college.
+I managed to finish my degree (somewhat impatiently), hop around 15+ countries, 70+ cities and pay off my CAD 31,000 + student debt within a year of finishing college.

 As with most, my college years were a blur of sleepless nights, endless papers and Netflix marathons.
-Despite my tuition being pinpointed at a book value of $28,960, all the hidden cost as associated with living away from home accumulated to no less than $50,000.
+Despite my tuition being pinpointed at a book value of CAD 28,960, all the hidden cost as associated with living away from home accumulated to no less than CAD 50,000.

 That was an expensive piece of paper.